 When it comes to kitchen cupboards and other places your dogs may regularly jump up or brush against, high gloss surfaces are much easier to wipe down, and darker colours are great for hiding evidence of Fido at his best.
-You can get high gloss paint, and coat all of your cabinets, and consider tiling a splashback around the bottoms of walls, especially where your dog chooses to sleep.
+You can get high gloss paint, coat all of your cabinets, and consider tiling a splashback around the bottoms of walls, especially where your dog chooses to sleep.

-It lives on the kitchen worktop next to a roll of paper towel and is ready to jump into action whenever it might be needed.
-It is a great way to deal with any puppy potty-training accidents or muddy paws when we are stuck in the depths of the great British winter.
+It lives on the kitchen worktop next to a roll of paper towels and is ready to jump into action whenever it might be needed.
+It is a great way to deal with puppy potty-training accidents or muddy paws when we are stuck in the depths of the great British winter.

 Another good tip is to keep shaving foam handy.
-This really is good for spot cleaning carpets and anything fabric.
+This is good for spot cleaning carpets and anything fabric.

-Groom your dog daily
+Groom your dog daily.

 Daily brushing will help to stop the fur flying around your home, especially if you have more than one dog, as I do.
 Just spend 5 minutes each day brushing his coat, and not only will you notice that your dog smells and looks better, but he will love the extra attention.
 Change his collar for a new one every so often, as they attract grime and smells.